whitehatgg/redux-ai/packages/react/README.md

 ### `<StateInspector>`

-Visual inspector for Redux state.
+Visual inspector for Redux state with diff view.

 #### Props